cornell-ece2300/ece2300-docs/docs/ece2300-lab1-primer.md

 endmodule
 ```

 Make sure to save this file as well.
-From there, we should be all ready to
-put our design on the FPGA!

 !!! tip "Module Re-Use"